Slike9/dotfiles/README.md

   * git
   * tmux

-See README.md in the appropriate folders for installation details.
+See README.md in the folders for the installation details.